bplmaps/lmec-main-site/content/exhibitions/_index.md

 ## Currently on Exhibit

+### _Soft City_

+**December 1–December 28, 2022**

+_Soft City_ by [just practice](https://justpractice.work/) is "a large-scale textile series that maps the urban fabric of Black neighborhoods in the Boston area.
+The tapestries map historic (redlined) and contemporary Black neighborhoods, including Roxbury, Dorchester, and East Cambridge.
+The information mapped tells the story of the past, present and future of Black residents, and the ecological resilience of the neighborhoods they live in.
+Hard (impervious) and soft (pervious) land uses are codified using colors with overlays of Black residents and flood zones on the tapestries.
+The softness and materiality of tufting interrogates the traditional top-down approach to space planning and management in the city and offers new tactile ways to explore our understanding of urban space, at all ages.”

+{{< figure src="/uploads/2022-11-30/all-three-1-copy.jpeg" caption="Roxbury, Dorchester, and East Cambridge mapped as tapestries." >}}

 ### _More or Less in Common: Environment and Justice in the Human Landscape_

 **March 18–December 28, 2022**